UK GDPR lawful bases are the foundation for any lawful processing of personal data, and getting them right is essential for compliance.

 - Medical data

-If you are processing special category data at your organisation, you would need to identify a lawful basis for processing, and then a further condition for processing under Article 9 of the UK GDPR and Schedule 1 of the Data Protection Act 2018 (if applicable).
+If you are processing special category data at your organisation, you need to identify a lawful basis for processing, and then a further condition under Article 9 of the UK GDPR and Schedule 1 of the Data Protection Act 2018 (if applicable).